 Fellows will be expected to give a presentation about their research during their stay at IASH, and to provide a project and financial report at the end of their Fellowship.
 Please see Notes for guidance below for more detail on eligibility and obligations.

-Applications received after that date will not be considered.
-Successful candidates will be notified by email by the end of April 2019 with a formal letter of confirmation to follow; please ensure that you supply a valid email address so that you can be contacted quickly after decisions are made.
+Successful candidates will be notified by email by the end of the selection process with a formal letter of confirmation to follow; please ensure that you supply a valid email address so that you can be contacted quickly after decisions are made.